For Faculty Supervisors: The Randolph G. Wei UROP Award

 Qualifying for the Award

 Faculty may nominate any student who has done outstanding research in the aforementioned areas.
-The student's work may have been conducted at any time between the Spring 2013 term to present.
+The student's work may have been conducted at any time between the Spring 2015 term and the present.

 Friday, April 8, 2016

 Nominating a Student

 Submit a letter of nomination via the webform below along with evidence of research excellence (i.e. student-authored paper, journal publication, etc.) to the Committee c/o the UROP staff in 7-104 or firstname.lastname@example.org by the nomination deadline.